Paranormal State Illustrated

 HOME

-The five main members of the Paranormal Research Society on the official A&E TV Paranormal State Web site.
+Six primary members of the Paranormal Research Society on the official A&E TV Paranormal State website.

 Does Paranormal State portray real and verifiable paranormal activity?
 Are parts of episodes, or whole episodes, scripted, fabricated and produced to try and make you believe something paranormal happened when it didn’t?
 Or, could the series be a combination of both scenarios?

-Paranormal State is a half-hour TV series, with the exceptions of the “I am Six,” “The Possession: Return,” “Devil’s Nest,” and fourth season episodes “Suicide Possession” and “Darkness Falls,” which were one hour in length.
-Season four of Paranormal State usually aired at 11:00 PM EST on Tuesday nights, on A&E TV in the United States.
+Paranormal State is typically a half-hour TV series, with the exceptions of the “I am Six,” “The Possession: Return,” “Devil’s Nest,” and fourth season episodes “Suicide Possession” and “Darkness Falls,” which were one hour in length.
+The (mid-season?) season five finale of Paranormal State aired on Sunday, 28 November 2010.
+Season five was to have been originally slated for 20 episodes, but it looks like 13 aired by that date.

 Captions during the beginning of the episodes state: